How to Match Your Qualifications to a Job

 Employers will usually only spend a few seconds deciding if you are a good enough fit for a job to warrant a more thorough review of your resume and cover letter, so you need to make sure that it is immediately obvious that you have many of the skills, experiences, and qualities that they value most highly.

 It's also important to focus on your most relevant skills and strengths when writing resumes and cover letters, and when interviewing.
-The closer your match to the position, the better your chances of job search success.
+The closer your match to the position and show the employer how you would add value to the organization, the better your chances of job search success.

 Analyze the Job Listing